Saiko0324/nottakoweb/Info.md

 Short Description:A passion project built to house my work, experiments, and the occasional strange ideas.
 Details:
 Built the frontend from scratch with a focus on responsiveness and modular design.
 Visuals were designed by <font color="cyan">PJyun</font>, and I coded it all out by hand.
-It’s static for now, but I’m planning to hook it up with a backend in the future.
+It's static for now, but I'm planning to hook it up with a backend in the future.
 [View on GitHub](https://github.com/Saiko0324/nottakoweb)
 <sub>"Just keep making stuff, Don't worry about it." — PirateSoftware (probably)</sub>